 This module covers a number of computational methods that are key in modern statistics.
 Topics include: Statistical Computing: R programming: data structures, programming constructs, object system, graphics.
 Numerical methods: root finding, numerical integration, optimisation methods such as EM-type algorithms.
 Simulation: generating random variates, Monte Carlo integration.
 Simulation approaches in inference: randomisation and permutation procedures, bootstrap, Markov Chain Monte Carlo.

-A large and diverse set of elective modules allows sufficient flexibility for students to develop their own specialist interests.
+A large and diverse set of optional modules allows sufficient flexibility for students to develop their own specialist interests.
 Each student is free to choose any module from the following modules.
 Students will be restricted to a maximum of two modules each worth 7.5 ECTS.
 These modules run in the Spring term unless otherwise stated.

 Elective A options